Shehabov/employee-attrition-prediction/README.md

 ## Solution

-- An advance analysis to uncover the key variables influencing employee turnover.
+- An advance data analysis and visualization to uncover the key variables influencing employee turnover.
 - A prediction model to assist business leaders in knowing which employee is closest to leaving.